Resolutions of ideals of six fat points in P^2: Background

-The next result, which is well known, shows that there are only finitely many possibilities for $\hbox{NEG}(X)$, since it is a subset of $\C B\cup\C V\cup\C L\cup\C Q$.
+The next result, which is well known but hard to cite in the form we need, shows that there are only finitely many possibilities for $\hbox{NEG}(X)$, since it is a subset of $\C B\cup\C L\cup\C Q$.
 (The finiteness remains true as long as $n<9$ but can fail for $n\ge9$.
 In addition, more possibilities occur than the ones listed here if $n$ is 7 or 8.)